betaglot/plantabeta/docs/Proposal.md

 - What is going on in their heads when Rookies RookieStare?
 - What Plantbeta elements have rookies never heard of?
-- What would planters want from Planbeta?
+- What would Planters want from Planbeta?
 - What are the most common quality faults that supervisors observe?
-- How do planters plan their piece?
+- How do Planters plan their piece?

 ## Web Development During the OffSeason {#title2}